 Michael has a profound love for movement as a form of self-expression, self-understanding, and healing.
 Yoga has provided him with a grounding practice that keeps him humble while providing an environment for greater personal knowledge through experience.
 The Yoga Dojo, by virtue of its name, called to Michael as a martial artist.
 He could not have forseen the support and love that this community has given him.
 He believes that giving freely of the Self to Others is the highest form of service.

 Michael currently practices many forms of movement and healing arts, and believes that true understanding rarely precedes practice.
-He is currently participating in The Yoga Dojo's 200 hour teacher training program.
+He completed The Yoga Dojo's teacher training in the summer of 2017.
 Health is produced as we implement what we learn experientially through action.
 It is for this reason that first steps are most important to the understanding of Ourselves and Others.
 We must map the unknown one step at a time.
 If you are interested in the process of self discovery and maximizing human potential, strike up a conversation with Michael.
 He loves to share.

 Brandi is a full-time Assistant Montessori teacher, part-time student studying to become a lead Montessorian.

 Brandi took a yoga class as an elective in college, and signed up for a class with Adrian for extra credit introducing her to Rocket.
 She has taken the virtues she learned in practicing yoga to her classroom.
 Her students enjoy modified poses and guided meditation throughout their day.